qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 draft: false
 slug: what-is-vector-quantization
 short_description:  What is Vector Quantization?
 Methods & Examples
-description: Learn what vector quantization is and explore how methods like Scalar, Product, and Binary Quantization work.
+description: In this article, we'll teach you about compression methods like Scalar, Product, and Binary Quantization.
 Learn how to choose the best method for your specific application.
 preview_dir: /articles_data/what-is-vector-quantization/preview
 weight: -210
 social_preview_image: /articles_data/what-is-vector-quantization/preview/social-preview.jpg